 About two thirds of the people who are infected never notice any symptoms, or experience mild symptoms and never even get treatment.
 Those who have sought treatment showed symptoms including fatigue, cough, chest pain, fever, rash, headache and joint aches.
 Sometimes people develop red bumps on their skin.

 In about 5% of the cases, nodules develop on the lungs which might look like lung cancer in a chest x-ray.
 A biopsy or surgery may be necessary to determine if the nodule is a result of Valley Fever.
 Another 5% of people develop what is referred to as a lung cavity.
 This is most common with older people, and more than half of the cavities disappear after a while without treatment.
 If the lung cavity ruptures, however, there may be chest pain and difficulty breathing.

 Is there a cure for Valley Fever?

 There is no vaccine at this time.
 Most people are able to fight off Valley Fever on their own without treatment.
-They usually don't get it again.
+While it used to be thought that most people don't get Valley Fever more than once, the current statistics indicate that relapses are possible and would need to be treated again.
 For those that seek treatment, antifungal drugs (not antibiotics) are used.
 Although these treatments are often helpful, the disease may persist and years of treatment may be required.
 If a lung cavity ruptures as mentioned above, surgery may be necessary.

 Can my dog get Valley Fever?